The hardest part about medicine,

 Bleeding.

-Thus, when we are pushed beyond our capacity, and outside of our comfort zone, we will naturally become stronger, and effectively more resilant to the next malady that comes our way.
+When pushed outside of comfort, our bodies and spirits will respond, we will naturally become stronger, and effectively, more resilant to the next malady that comes our way.

-But then…. then that depression rears its ugly head and starts to kick in.
-It weaves through your bones like a cancer.
-And the constant enduring of pain and healing just becomes…
+Because as the birthdays gather and the wounds mount, that depression rears its ugly head.
+It senses a gap in your resilence, and begins to weave through your bones like a cancer.
+And suddently the constant enduring of pain and struggle to recover and heal becomes utterly…

 exahusting.

-Or trying to swim out into the ocean, as the ravaging waves continue to pound you back down to the ocean floor, and suffocate you with their tides.
+Like trying to swim out into the ocean, as the ravaging waves continue to pound you back down to the ocean floor, attempitng to suffocate you with their tides.

-It seemed promising when you first ran out to the water’s edge, but now, you just don’t have the energy to fight your way through any longer.
-Its just easier to remain in the depression, remain on that ocean floor as the tides crash over you….
+It seemed promising when you first ran out to the water’s edge, you even skipped over those first few waves.
+But now?
+Now the big onese are beginning to roll in.
+Its high tide, and you fear you don’t have the fight left to swim against that tide any longer, to continue to endure that pain.
+Its seems easier to remain in the depression, remain on that ocean floor as the tides crash over you….

-But then I recall the story of the butterfly..
+But then I recall the story of the butterfly (author unknown):

 TRUST your body….it will take longer to heal than you prefer.